Teaching yoga or better yet, owning a studio, is a dream for many folks.

-- Be a people person; in order to become a great teacher for anything, you’ll need to interact with people that are all of different temperaments and backgrounds.
+In order to become a great teacher for anything, you’ll need to interact with people that are all of different temperaments and backgrounds.
 If you manage to deal with them in the best manner possible each time, you’ll develop better relationships and be able to get through to them in a better way.
 This way you’ll get them to try out your routines more openly and to come to you when they’re confused about something.

-- Develop the ability to motivate and inspire; in order to make sure that people follow difficult routines and try exercises that are difficult; you need to be able to inspire and motivate your students.
+In order to make sure that people follow difficult routines and try exercises that are difficult; you need to be able to inspire and motivate your students.
 A little motivation can go a long way to getting someone to go the extra mile, especially when attempting something difficult.

-- Be a good listener; the worst thing that a teacher can be is cold and calculating towards students.
+The worst thing that a teacher can be is cold and calculating towards students.
 If a teacher is unable to pinpoint what the problem with a student is, then they will not learn any better.
 Hence, it’s very important for you to listen to the main problems that your students have in order to advance them.

-- Business skills; after all the cake and watermelon, this is a business after all.
+After all the cake and watermelon, this is a business after all.
 In order to make a profit and to make sure that your skills are being fully monetized, you’ll need to develop a sense of how things work in your business.
 You’ll need to assess how valuable your skills are and how well you’re getting paid for what you do.
 If you don’t, then you’ll risk getting left behind and being undervalued.